1 Day Honolulu Touring

 Oahu’s beaches and bays aren’t just beautiful.
 Each one has its own personality, shaped by the season, the surf, and the surrounding community.
 From calm waters perfect for snorkeling to legendary surf breaks, you’ll find a shoreline experience to match your pace.

-• Hanauma Bay: A top snorkeling spot, but reservations are required.
+• Hanauma Bay Oahu: A top snorkeling spot, but reservations are required.
 Locals often go early in the morning or late in the afternoon for fewer crowds.

 • Closed on Mondays and Tuesdays for reef recovery: another reason locals aim for sunrise swims on other days.

-• Waimea Bay: Excellent snorkeling in the Summer time and close to several other famous spots.
+• Waimea Bay North Shore: Excellent snorkeling in the summertime and close to several other famous spots.

 Shop ʻtil you drop & road side stops